exterminar/exterminar/README.md

-- 👋 Hi, I’m @exterminar
+- 👋 Hi, I’m @armandogomez4 (Twitter)
-- 👀 I’m interested in ... chess, reading history, twitter, finance, and economics
+- 👀 I’m interested in ... chess, reading history, twitter, finance, python, and economics
 - 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ... whatever
-- 📫 How to reach me ... exterminar@gmai.com
+- 📫 How to reach me ... exterminar@gmail.com

 <!---
 exterminar/exterminar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.